CollActionteam/legacy/README.md

 You can also run our services outside docker.

 To run the backend you need:
-* dotnet core 3.1 or higher
+* dotnet core 5.0 or higher
 * Visual Studio or Visual Studio code can be used to run the project.
 If you don't like IDEs you can use `dotnet run` to run it through the command line.

+For debugging the backend in Visual Studio code do the following:
+1. Run ` python3 ./Scripts/convert_env_for_vscode.py`
+2. Open the folder _./CollAction_ in Visual Studio Code
+3. Install the official C# extension for Visual Studio Code
+4. Press _Ctrl + Shift + D_ followed by _F5_

 To run the frontend you need:
 * A recent version of npm and yarn